 String cheese and crackers.
 Yogurt and fruit.
 Hard-boiled eggs.
 Jerky.
-While these healthy snack suggestions are great, most of them don’t necessarily account for those of us who don’t do the whole animal products thing.
+While these healthy snack suggestions are great, most of them don’t account for those of us who don’t do the whole animal products thing.

-But it’s far from slim pickings when it comes to vegan snacks that are meat-, dairy-, and egg-free.
-We’re here to dig you out of your hummus-and-carrots rut with 19 sweet and savory vegan recipes that take less than 10 minutes to put together.
+But it’s far from slim pickings when it comes to vegan snacks.
+We’re here to dig you out of your hummus-and-carrots rut with vegan recipes that take less than 10 minutes to put together.

 It may be granola, but this particular recipe is anything but basic.
 Not only does it need a fraction of the time in the oven than most granola recipes, but it opts for lesser-used pistachios instead of the usual almonds or walnuts for a pop of color.

-Date and nut balls are staples in the healthy snacking world, but a decent pinch of turmeric makes these particularly high in the anti-inflammatory department.
+Date and nut balls are staples in the healthy snacking world, but a decent pinch of turmeric makes these particularly helpful in the anti-inflammatory department.

 Note that the dark chocolate drizzle on top adds a bit of time to the recipe, but as with most things chocolate, it’s totally worth it.
 Swap in maple syrup for the honey if you follow a strict vegan diet.

-Just be sure to use dairy-free dark chocolate chips to make it 100-percent vegan.
+Just be sure to use dairy-free dark chocolate chips to make it vegan.
 Bonus: You don’t have to worry about salmonella since this cookie dough is egg-free.

 Far from tasteless diet food, rice cakes can actually be awesome vehicles for creative, satisfying toppings.
 Take this recipe, for example: The avocado, Sriracha, nori, and seasoning combo make for a snack that’s anything but bland.

-Whip it up in five minutes, and use another two to chop up some veggies or plate some chips for a restaurant-quality snack that still comes together in under 10 minutes.
+Whip it up in 5 minutes, and use another 2 to chop up some veggies or plate some chips for a restaurant-quality snack that still comes together in under 10 minutes.

 With hummus standing in for cheese and extra veggies upping the fiber quotient, they’re a fantastic balance of protein, healthy carbs, and produce to keep you going until your next meal.